Here are all the winners from the 2024 Grammys – rolling list

 Ludwig Göransson – ‘Can You Hear the Music’

 The String Revolution ft.
-Tommy Emmanuel – ‘Folsom Prison Blues’
+Tommy Emmanuel – ‘Folsom Prison Blues’ – winner

 Wednesday Addams – ‘Paint It Black’